Václav Štulc

 Photo: VitVit, CC BY-SA 4.0.

 The Basilica of St. Peter and St. Paul is a neo-Gothic collegiate and parish church in Vyšehrad fortress in Prague, Czech Republic.
 Founded in 1070–1080 by the King Vratislaus II of Bohemia, the Romanesque basilica suffered a fire in the year 1249 and has been rebuilt in Gothic and later in neo-Gothic style.
-Saint Peter and Saint Paul is situated 140 metres south of Václav Štulc.
+Basilica of Saint Peter and Saint Paul is situated 140 metres south of Václav Štulc.

 Saint Wenceslaus I, Duke of Bohemia